The Navy Eleven

 Gun Site consists of three former colonial artillery points in the jungle-covered hills of the Trincomalee naval base.
 The munitions bunkers were used by Naval Intelligence to detain and interrogate prisoners.
 The WGEID discovered two underground complexes containing eleven cells, with evidence suggesting the facility operated from at least 2006 to 2012.

 Survivors described horrific conditions: cells with no natural light, detainees kept in their underwear, sleeping on bare cement floors, and allowed out only twice in 24 hours for toilet breaks.
-The CID’s chief investigating officer told the court that the conditions themselves constituted torture.
+The CID’s former chief investigating officer told the court that the conditions themselves constituted torture.

 Significant Dates from the Case